Instructional Design

 Can AI replace an instructional designer?

 Not yet, and not for the high-leverage parts of the work.
 AI tools are useful for first drafts of content, formatting tasks, and certain kinds of assessment generation.
-The judgment-heavy parts (interviewing experts to extract tacit knowledge, designing for a specific audience, deciding what should and shouldn't be in scope) are not things current AI tools handle well on their own.
+The judgment-heavy parts of the role (interviewing experts to extract tacit knowledge, designing for a specific audience, deciding what should and shouldn’t be in scope) are not things current AI tools handle well on their own.
 Most teams using AI in their instructional design workflow are using it to accelerate parts of the work, not replace the designer.

 How do I evaluate an instructional designer’s portfolio?